lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 Fortunately, Chiang Mai is an incredible place to do the self work that can prime you for, not just professional success, but greater satisfaction in life.
 Whether your brand of woo woo leans more towards crystals or NLP, you'll find plenty of experts, coaches, and support groups.

-Thailand's long been a destination for spirituality and wellness and something of this manages to seep into the day to day of life here, no matter which crowd you run with.
+Thailand's well-known as a destination for spirituality and wellness, and something of this manages to seep into the day to day of life here, no matter which crowd you run with.
 People here talk about setting boundaries, self-care, meditation and emotional intelligence in the same breath they lay out their plans for taking over the world (or their highly lucrative niche).

 Eat healthy, wholesome food, go vegan or Paleo.
 Try yoga, Crossfit or pole dance.
 Go to a bio-hacking meetup, embark on a silent meditation retreat, or delve into Thai massage.
 When it comes to nurturing the mind, body, and spirit, Chiang Mai's got you covered.